KxSystems/docs-v1/docs/tutorials/install/macos.md

 ## Minimum install and launch

-Open the Terminal application (Bash).
+Open the Terminal application and enter the following commands:
-Answer the prompts as follows:

 ```bash
 $ cd ~/Downloads